I love tending my houseplants, and this may be the easiest-to-care-for and most forgiving plant I've ever owned.

 Hoya plants are tropical plants.
 They are pretty simple to care for and to maintain.

-- The peduncles the flowers bloom from are often referred to as spurs.
-Hoyas grow in zones nine to eleven, but, of course, can be grown as houseplants, as well.
+- Zones: Hoyas grow in zones nine to eleven.
+Of course, they can be grown as houseplants, as well.

-- Hoya's need to dry out almost completely between watering's, and less water can be given during the wintertime when their growth slows down.
+- Water: Hoyas need to dry out almost completely between waterings, and less water can be given during the wintertime when their growth slows down.
 How much to water and how often will depend upon the medium they are grown in.

-- Potted plants will need to be brought inside once temperatures drop to 50 degrees Fahrenheit or cooler.
+- Outdoor Temperatures: Potted plants will need to be brought inside once temperatures drop to 50 degrees Fahrenheit or cooler.

 Pruning Your Hoya

 When pruning, you will want to avoid cutting off the portion of any vines that have a peduncle/spur on them.
 Each time your hoya flowers, it will be from either a new peduncle/spur or from an existing one.
 Every year the peduncle/spur grows a little and, in time, will produce larger flowers.

 If necessary, you certainly can prune a vine containing a peduncle/spur; it will encourage new growth and your hoya will have a fuller appearance with more branches, and, most likely, many will have peduncles/spurs on them.

 - To prune, one only needs a pair of hand-held pruning shears.
 An angled cut between the leaves, just below a node (small swelling in the vine) is all that is required.

 - Never remove more than 1/3 of a plant's total growth when pruning.